seanhuber/log_inspector/README.md

   > The unix commands `wc` and `tail` are used to get log file contents and line counts.

-Rails ~> 4.0
+Rails >= 4.0

-  > This engine was developed with Rails 4.2 but should work any 4.x variant of Rails.
+  > This engine was developed with Rails 4.2, should work with any 4.x variant of Rails, and has been tested to work with Rails 5.0.

 jQuery and jQuery-ui.